-Using Research and Experience as the Base of Treatment
+Using Research & Experience as the Base of Treatment

 Peak Potential Therapy is based on both research and years of experience in treating children with disabilities, such as autism.
-We do not believe that any one particular program will meet the needs of all children.
-Rather, when our therapists observe and interact with a child, that child will show what he or she needs in order to learn.
-Our organization supports early, intensive and consistent therapy for children because research clearly supports improved outcomes with early and intensive services.
+We do not believe that a single particular program will meet the needs of all children.
+We work with children, teens, and young adults with various disabilities.
+We are able to develop effective programs when our therapists observe and interact with a child.
+That child will show what he or she needs in order to learn.
+Our organization supports early, intensive, and consistent therapy for children because research clearly supports improved outcomes with early and intensive services.

 It is important to utilize a knowledge base of a variety of theories and models to provide a customized treatment for every child.
 We base our therapy services on the following scientific research-supported techniques:

 Speech-language disorders, Down Syndrome:

 - Developmental Theory